-- 9. Any youth 18 years of age and younger who is of good character and reputation and is interested in cutting horses may become a Member of the National Youth Cutting Horse Association.
-For horse show purposes, the age of an individual on the first day of the point year shall be maintained throughout the entire point year.
+- 9. Any youth 18 years of age and younger at the start of the youth point year who is of good character and reputation and is interested in cutting horses may become a Member of the National Youth Cutting Horse Association.
+For horse show purposes, the age of an individual on the first day of the youth point year shall be maintained throughout the entire point year.
 Youth Point year is June 1 to May 31.
-(For example: A member who has a birthday in July of 2012 and is 18 years of age on the first day of the 2012 youth point year may show throughout the 2012-point year as an 18-year-old.) - 10.
+(For example: A member who has a birthday in July of 2012 and is 18 years of age on the first day of the 2012 youth point year may show throughout the 2012-youth point year as an 18-year-old.) - 10.
 Annual dues for NYCHA Membership shall be \$25 per year, NY-CHA Membership is due January 1st of each year.
-Youth membership includes a printed copy of the youth specific issue of the magazine.
+Youth membership includes a printed copy of the youth specific issue of the magazine (one per household).
 The youth membership shall cover the member's fees for membership and Amateur/Non-Pro.

-In the case that any youth member is seeking Non-Professional or Amateur status; they must send a Non-Professional or Amateur application into the NCHA and meet all NCHA requirements for Non-Professional
+In the case that any youth member is seeking Non-Professional or Amateur status; they must send a Non-Professional or Amateur application into the NCHA and meet all NCHA requirements for Non-Professional or Amateur Status.
+A youth must have a Non-Professional or Amateur card to compete in Non-Professional or Amateur classes.

-- or Amateur Status.
-A youth must have a Non-Professional or Amateur card to compete in Non-Professional or Amateur classes. - 11.
-Lifetime Youth Membership is no longer offered, however NCHA/NYCHA will continue to honor all existing NYCHA Youth Life memberships.
+11. Lifetime Youth Membership is no longer offered, however NCHA/ NYCHA will continue to honor all existing NYCHA Youth Life memberships.